 Credit Mix in Use Is Also 10% of Your Score

-The last 10% of your score is based on the type of credit; installment vs. revolving debt.
+The last 10% of your score is based on the type of credit: installment vs. revolving debt.
 Installment debt, such as an auto loan, is looked upon more favorably than revolving (credit card) debt.
-In addition, with the 2009 changes, you now get points for your ability to successfully manage multiple types of debt; a mortgage, auto loan and credit cards, for example.
+In addition, you get points for your ability to successfully manage multiple types of debt; a mortgage, auto loan and credit cards, for example.

 When you add all this up what is a "good" credit score?
 If you want the best rates on a mortgage once you are retired, shoot for a score of 780 or higher.
-Anything over 750 is considered to be excellent but the higher the better.
-A good credit score falls in the 700 - 749 range, with 650 - 699 being "fair".
-If you score is 649 or start taking actions that can improve it.
+Anything over 740 is considered to be "very good" or "exceptional," but the higher the better.
+A good credit score falls in the 670-739 range, with 580-699 being "fair."
+If you score is 579 or below, start taking actions that can improve it.